-The Broadhurst Theater survives today as one of the historic play-houses that symbolize American theater for both New York and the nation.
-Located on West 44th Street, it is one of the group of theaters forming "Shubert Alley," the physical and symbolic heart of the Broadway theater district.
-One of the group of theaters constructed for the Shubert

-Organization during the early decades of this century, it helped shape the character of the Broadway theater district.
+The Broadhurst Theater Interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation.
+One of the group of theaters constructed for the Shubert Organization during the early decades of this century, it helped shape the character of the Broadway theater district.
 It gains further importance through its associations with George Broadhurst, the prolific playwright and producer.
 Designed for the Shuberts as one of a pair with the Plymouth by Herbert J. Krapp, the most prolific architect of the Broadway theater district, the Broadhurst represents a typical and important aspect of the nation's theatrical history and is Krapp's earliest work for the Shuberts.
-Its corner entrance responds to its location on Shubert Alley, while its patterned brickwork and neo-classical detail set the tone for the style that Herbert Krapp would bring to future theater designs.
+Its interior is a handsome essay in the Adamesque style so popular for Broadway theaters.